 Autumn is the most vibrant season of the year with the full spectrum of orange, browns, yellows and reds shining out from the hedgerows and fields.

-It’s also the time of year most associated with harvesting and preserving and I can’t help but wish those glorious reds (or even a hint of yellow or orange) had extended into my polytunnel and were now the predominant colour of my tomatoes!
+It’s also the time of year most associated with harvesting and preserving and I can’t help but wish those glorious reds (or even a hint of yellow or orange) had extended into my polytunnel and were now the main colour of my tomatoes!
 Instead, around two-thirds of this years tomato crop are still green.
 Healthy but definitely green, which has left me once again trawling through the recipe books so as not to waste the harvest.
 October is also the month for picking red chilli peppers and Bramley cooking apples, making this a deliciously seasonal chutney.

 When we blog recipes we often worry that we’re not crediting them correctly but given that I’m rubbish at following them and usually end up adding ingredients or leaving some out, making up recipes can come quite naturally as a result.
 On this occasion it appears to have worked as initial tasting is quite sumptuous (and most chutney recipes are based on a similar variety of ingredients anyway).
 The chutney is quite sweet yet because of the additional chilli peppers, leaves a fiery aftertaste (depending upon how many you add).
 The flavours can only improve over the next few weeks as they are allowed to blend.